CtrlK

 Trigger Term Quality

 Excellent coverage of natural terms users would say: 'OKR design', 'OKR setting', 'key result design', 'OKR scoring', 'mid-quarter recalibration', 'OKR cascading', 'outcomes vs outputs', 'quarterly planning', 'goal setting'.
-Also includes situational triggers like 'OKRs are always hit' or 'OKRs are demoralizing'.
+Also includes situational triggers like 'OKRs are always hit' and 'OKRs are demoralizing'.

 3 / 3